damianhakert/damianhakert.github.io/source/posts/2017-03-02-your-engineers-need-to-understand-your-business-heres-why.html.md

 ## Engineering goals are business goals

 Adding new features would become extremely slow, with your platform increasing in defects if you don't pay it back.
-Just as any normal business always has some ongoing debt and knows how to balance it, an organization will always have some tech debt, and a strategy to manage the amount of it, paying some of it back, and incurring new debt later as the business needs arise.
+Just as any normal business always has some ongoing debt and knows how to balance it, an organization will always have some tech debt, and a strategy to manage the amount of it, paying some of it back and incurring new debt later as the business needs arise.
 The key is knowledge and understanding between the engineering and business teams.

 Traditionally, engineers may have been shielded from the "business parts" of the organization.
 In today's technology landscape, that's no longer a viable option.
-Fortunately however, maintaining _softwware code quality_ is a goal that good engineering teams have always strived for, and the good news is that that aligns closely with business goals-with some caveats.
+Fortunately however, maintaining _softwware code quality_ is a goal that good engineering teams have always strived for, and the good news is that that aligns closely with business goals—with some caveats.
 In other words, software goals are business goals.
 If your engineering team can articulate how they perform against business goals in the context of your organization, and can help translate it into actionable business decisions, you will thrive, whether you are a small feisty startup, or an established incumbent looking to continue your dominance.

 <p class="alert alert-orange" style="background-color: rgba(252,163,38,.3); border-color: rgba(252,163,38,.3); color: rgb(226,67,41) !important; text-align: center;">Catch our webcast &nbsp;&nbsp;<i class="fa fa-gitlab" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i> &nbsp;&nbsp;<strong>Code Review: A Business Imperative</strong> &nbsp;&nbsp;<i class="fa fa-gitlab" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i> &nbsp;&nbsp;on March 1st. <a style="color: rgb(107,79,187);" href="https://page.gitlab.com/20170301_continuouseverything.html">Register here</a>!</p>